jestinmj/PracticalDevSecOpsNotes/PracticeExam/LinuxBasics/SSH Basics.md

+Log into a remote machine using the following command `ssh -i ~/.ssh/id_rsa root@prod-cxlx0c4v`
+-i allows us to specify the private key to use to login into a remote machine root is a user we want to login as prod-cxlx0c4v is the hostname of the server

 `ssh -o "StrictHostKeyChecking=no" -i ~/.ssh/id_rsa user@hostname`
 -i allows specify the private key to use to login into a remote machine